uber/nebula.gl/dev-docs/RFCs/v1.0/tentative-feature.md

 * `selectedFeatureIndexes=[]`
 * `mode='drawLineString'`
 * user moves pointer around
-  * `onTentativeFeatureUpdate` called repeatedly as pointer moves around
-    * `updatedTentativeFeature` is a point feature whose coordinates follow the mouse
+  * `tentativeFeature` is a point feature whose coordinates follow the mouse
 * user clicks
   * `onEdit` is not called because it isn't a LineString yet
-  * `onTentativeFeatureUpdate` called repeatedly as pointer moves around
-    * `updatedTentativeFeature` is a LineString with first coordinate where user clicked, second coordinate follows the mouse
+  * `tentativeFeature` is a LineString with first coordinate where user clicked, second coordinate follows the mouse
 * user clicks
-  * `onEdit` called, updatedData has a new LineString feature, updatedSelectedIndexes would have the new one selected
+  * `onEdit` called, `updatedData` has a new LineString feature, `featureIndex` is the index of the new feature
+* user selects a `LineString`
-  * `onTentativeFeatureUpdate` called repeatedly as pointer moves around
+* user moves pointer around
-    * `updatedTentativeFeature` is a LineString with first coordinate where user clicked the second time, second coordinate follows the mouse
+  * `tentativeFeature` is a LineString with first coordinate is the end of the selected `LineString`; second coordinate follows the mouse

 ### Draw new line polygon

 * `selectedFeatureIndexes=[]`
 * `mode='drawPolygon'`
 * user moves pointer around
-  * `onTentativeFeatureUpdate` called repeatedly as pointer moves around
-    * `updatedTentativeFeature` is a point feature whose coordinates follow the mouse
+  * `tentativeFeature` is a point feature whose coordinates follow the mouse
 * user clicks
   * `onEdit` is not called because it isn't a Polygon yet
-  * `onTentativeFeatureUpdate` called repeatedly as pointer moves around
-    * `updatedTentativeFeature` is a LineString with first coordinate where user clicked, second coordinate follows the mouse
+  * `tentativeFeature` is a LineString with first coordinate where user clicked, second coordinate follows the mouse
 * user clicks
   * `onEdit` is not called because it isn't a Polygon yet
-  * `onTentativeFeatureUpdate` called repeatedly as pointer moves around
-    * `updatedTentativeFeature` is a Polygon (triangle) with first coordinate where user clicked the first time, the second coordinate where the user clicked the second time, the third coordinate follows the mouse, and the fourth coordinate loops back to the first coordinate (completing the triangle)
+  * `tentativeFeature` is a Polygon (triangle) with first coordinate where user clicked the first time, the second coordinate where the user clicked the second time, the third coordinate follows the mouse, and the fourth coordinate loops back to the first coordinate (completing the triangle)
-* user clicks
+* user clicks a few more times then clicks the starting point
-  * `onEdit` called, updatedData has a new Polygon feature, updatedSelectedIndexes would have the new one selected
+  * `onEdit` called, `updatedData` has a new Polygon feature, `featureIndex` is the index of the new feature
-    * `updatedTentativeFeature` is a new a Point again following the mouse in order to add another Polygon to the feature (thus upgrading it to a MultiPolygon)
+  * `tentativeFeature` is a new Point again following the mouse in order to add a new Polygon

 ## Future